Startup Burn Rate & Runway Calculator

 Venture-backed startup founders protecting seed capital, pre-revenue e-commerce creators tracking survival horizons, and agile corporate teams managing project budgets rely on burn rate logs to survive.

-How to Calculate Burn Rate and Survival Runway Timelines
+How to Calculate Burn Rate and Runway Months

 1. Enter your current total available cash balance (supports all global currencies).
 2. Input your average aggregate monthly operating expenditures.
 3. Enter any recurring monthly revenue inflows.
 4. Click calculate to unlock your net burn rate and monthly runway index.